jmswu/learn_python/README.md

-# learn_python
+# Learn Oython
-Some projects for learning python
+Some projects I have done when learning python.

+# IDE
+all projects are tested with PyCharm 2019.1.3 Community